A scalable and robust vertex-star relaxation for high-order FEM: Sparse Poisson solver

 \subsection{Hybrid $p$-multigrid/Schwarz method}

 The solver of Pavarino is fully additive, across both the coarse grid and the vertex-star patches.
 In our work we consider a small variation of this, with the solver multiplicative between the two levels while remaining additive among the vertex-star patches.
 This improves the convergence at essentially no cost.
 The method can be interpreted as a hybrid multiplicative two-level $\mathrm{V}(1,1)$-cycle with the additive Schwarz method~\cite{dryja87} with vertex-star patches as the fine grid relaxation and the lowest-order discretization on the same mesh as the coarse space.
-In most of our experiments, the sparse matrix for the coarse space is assembled and factorized, but other preconditioners such as geometric or algebraic multigrid may be applied instead.
+The sparse matrix for the coarse space may be assembled and factorized, or other preconditioners such as geometric or algebraic multigrid may be applied instead.
 The vertex-star patch $V_j$ includes the degrees of freedom associated with vertex $\bv_j$ of $\mesh$ and all cells, facets, and edges adjacent to $\bv_j$ (the topological entities in the \emph{star} of the vertex, a standard concept in algebraic topology~\cite[\S 2]{munkres1984}).